Victims of a Drunk Driving Accident in San Diego

 - Drivers under the age of 21: .02 percent

-How to go about Pursuing a Civil Action against a Driver under the influence
+How to Pursue a Civil Action against a Driver under the influence

 In order to be able to gain benefits for any damages or injuries done during a drunk driving incident, you must first pursue a civil action against the driver who is at fault.
 In DUI incident cases, you need to have evidence for: